gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### Existing Security Mechanisms

-The current system employs a basic level of user authentication, in which users are required to input their credentials (typically a username and password) to gain access to the web application.
+A basic web application employs a basic level of user authentication, in which users are required to input their credentials (typically a username and password) to gain access to the web application.
 This authentication process verifies the user's identity, but it does not ensure role-based access control or protect specific routes in the application.

 The system does not currently utilize token-based authentication, which is a more secure method of verifying user identities.
 In token-based authentication, upon successful login, the server generates a unique token associated with the user.
 This token is then included in the header of subsequent requests, allowing the server to authenticate the user for each request.